Cusper: Characteristics

-Claire Raines Associates names these cuspers the Sandwich Group, Susan Mitchell calls these cuspers the Swing Generation, and Smit calls them Troomers.
+Claire Raines Associates names these cuspers the Sandwich Group, Susan Mitchell calls these cuspers the Swing Generation, Smit calls them Troomers and Trompenaars and Woolliams call them Shhh-oomers.
 According to the Mayo Clinic, these cuspers have the work ethic of the Silent Generations, but like Baby Boomers will often challenge the status quo.
 Codrington describes them as having the status-seeking, career advancement motivations as Baby Boomers.
 Codrington adds that they are old enough to remember World War II, but were born too late to enjoy the 1960s.
 Hart notes that research has found the younger members of the Silent Generation tended to share more traits with Baby Boomers.
 Writer Marian Botsford Fraser described women in this cusper population as girls who "...did not smoke dope at high school, go to rock concerts, toy with acid and the pill and hippie boyfriends at university or tour Europe with a backpack."
 Instead, she notes "These girls wore crinolines and girdles, went to The Prom, went to nursing school and teachers' college, rarely university."
 Speaking of Susan Mitchell's population specifically they are believed to be an anomaly in that they tend be more activist and free thinkers than those born prior to them in the Silent Generation.
 Lancaster and Stillman echo this last point and note that these cuspers were on the frontlines of America's internal struggles as adults, agitating in favor of human rights.
 They go on to say many women among these cuspers entered in to male-dominated workplaces before the women's movement existed, blazing a trail for other generations of women to follow.